 Although the familiar QWERTY keyboard has been the standard for decades, it’s worth noting that there are several alternatives, each designed to make typing faster and more comfortable.

 The familiar CTRL ALT DEL combination is based on an alternative layout called Colemak.
 This attempts to minimize finger travel while still allowing users to retain all their keys.
-By grouping related letters together and placing frequently used letters in the middle-row, it reduces strain on the user’s hands and decreases typing time in some scenarios.
+Grouping related letters together and placing frequently used letters in the middle-row, it reduces strain on the user’s hands and decreases typing time in some scenarios.

 Another layout that gained traction is Dvorak Simplified Keyboard (DSK).
 Developed in 1936, this arrangement completely reorders most of the letters so that commonly-used ones appear together — this reduces hand movement and allows typists to hit higher speeds by forming words quickly with common sequences of keystrokes.
-The biggest obstacle to the adoption of this system is a habit — most people have become so accustomed to QWERTY that they have a difficult time learning a new format.
+The biggest obstacle to the adoption of this system is habit — most people have become so accustomed to QWERTY that they have a difficult time learning a new format.

 Finally, there exists a system called ABCDEF which arranges all keystrokes in alphabetical order from left to right and top-to-bottom.
-This layout does promote quicker word formation since all the vowels fall into one row but causes other issues for typists due to limited positional memory or muscle memory since most keys are far away from their usual position on the QWERTY keyboard.
+This layout does promote quicker word formation since all the vowels fall into one row but cause other issues for typists due to limited positional memory or muscle memory since most keys are far away from their usual position on the QWERTY keyboard.
 Despite its drawbacks, some trial studies have shown improved accuracy over many users who had just switched from QWERTY as well as faster-typing speeds under very specific conditions like repeated word pairs or specific finger pairings combinations on certain keys.

 In conclusion, the reasons why the keys on a keyboard are not in alphabetical order can be traced back to early typewriter designs.
 By organizing the letters of the alphabet into an arrangement of adjacent and alternate key movements, typewriters could be created with fewer keys and mechanical parts while providing an output that was easier to read and use.
 This basic typewriter layout has been carried over into modern computer keyboards, ensuring that even with all of our advanced technology, we still use a design based on principles established over 200 years ago.